The Road goes ever on: part three

 Here we must reluctantly end our survey of the esoteric themes in The Lord of the Rings.
 In conclusion we would like to emphasise that first and foremost the book is meant to be read as a compelling tale in its own right with the power to move us to laughter and tears.
 Whether or not it is 'the greatest book of the 20th century', as the poll we mentioned in part one suggested, is a matter of personal taste.
 We are in no doubt that it is one of the finest mythological romances ever written with stands comparison with the works of Ariosto, Dante and Milton.

 Some readers may wish we had said more about their favourite chapters.
 Others that we had discussed Aragorn who plays such a pivotal role in the book, or written more about Galadriel, who embodies the compassion, love and penetrating spiritual vision of the truly Wise.
-Yet others may be disappointed that we have not mentioned the Elf-maiden Arwen at all, who is of little importance in the book, but who has been given great prominence in the films!
-To all these readers the writer tenders his sincere apologies, for it is impossible in a short investigation to satisfy all tastes, desires and inclinations.
-If he has managed to encourage you to read the book, or read it again with heightened attention if you have read it before, his labours will be amply repaid, for he has neither the time nor desire to say any more.
+Yet others may be disappointed that we have not mentioned the very pretty Elf-maiden Arwen at all, who is of little importance in the book, but who has been given great prominence in the films conceived and directed by Peter Jackson!
+To all these readers the writer tenders his sincere apologies in the same words Tolkien used to express his agreement with the only criticism of the Lord of the Rings he ever fully accepted: "it is too short."
+It is impossible in a short investigation to satisfy all tastes, desires and inclinations.
+If we have managed to encourage you to read the book, or read it again with heightened attention if you have read it before, our labours will be amply repaid, for we have neither the time nor desire to say any more.